smart-tbi/smart-tbi/interpretation/README.md

 ## Create Production Build
 1. Clone the repository, navigate to it and install dependencies as steps 1-3 above.

-2. Replace `src/manifest.json` with `src/manifest.production.json`.

-3. Start a production build: `npm run build`
+2. Start a production build: `npm run build`

-4. A folder named `extension` with the production build files will be created.
+3. A folder named `extension` with the production build files will be created.

-5. Distribute this folder unpacked or compress to a .zip file and distribute.
+4. You can distribute this folder unpacked or compress to a .zip file and distribute.

+5. Go to Chrome browser the go to -> "Settings" -> then go to "Extensions" or you can directly visit this link in your Chrome browser: "chrome://extensions/"

+6. Click on "Load unpacked" and select the folder or .zip file from step 4 above.

+7. Your extension should be loaded in Chrome and you can pin it from the top-right corner of the Toolbar.

 ## Facebook Post UI Structure
 1. Post elements have a `data-pagelet` attribute that starts with `FeedUnit` or `role="article"` attribute.
 In most situations, the posts are enclosed by a `div` with `role="feed"` and we can use the same to filter out the true posts.